 Prevented hundreds of youth and women from joining extremist groups

-Spearheaded a TOLANA Network model that has been replicated in Bangladesh, Somalia and Afghanistan.
+Spearheaded the Women TOLANA Network, a model that has been replicated in Bangladesh, Somalia and Afghanistan

 “PAIMAN can be considered a torch bearer for PVE/CVE in Charsadda because their community empowerment program has developed vigilant communities discouraging extremist groups to exploit the vulnerable and have helped communities understand importance of pluralism, tolerance and social cohesion.”